-Understand basic ecological concepts on the functioning of aquatic ecological systems and discuss how impacts should be assessed related to the key anthropogenic treats to these systems.
+To apply basic ecological concepts on the functioning of aquatic ecological systems to evaluate how impacts should be assessed related to the key anthropogenic treats to these systems.

-Identify different methodologies to study impacts on aquatic systems and apply these techniques to study impacts in different scenarios
+Identify and synthesize different methodologies to study impacts on aquatic systems and apply these techniques to study impacts in different scenarios